mfurkanayhan/senior-dotnet-developer-roadmap/06.WebAPI/PersonnelRegistrationApp/README.md

-# PersonnelRegistrationApp.WebAPI
+# PersonnelRegistrationApp

-PersonnelRegistrationApp.WebAPI is a simple RESTful API that manages personnel records.
-Developed with .NET 5, this project includes basic CRUD functionalities.
+PersonnelRegistrationApp is a simple RESTful API that manages personnel records.
+Developed with .NET 8, this project includes basic CRUD functionalities.

 ## Features